3 Common Questions About Writing Careers

 - Internet marketing

 2. How Much Money Do Writers Make?

-The average annual wage for writers is $73,090.
-The top 10 percent of earners make over $121,670, while the bottom 10 percent make under $31,700.1 These figures represent a broad spectrum of salaries for different writing specialties—from copywriters to screenwriters to novelists.
+According to the Occupational Employment Statistics program, the average annual wage for writers is $73,090.
+The top 10 percent of earners make over $121,670, while the bottom 10 percent make under $31,700.
+These figures represent a broad spectrum of salaries for different writing specialties—from copywriters to screenwriters to novelists.

 As with most careers, your earnings can vary widely depending on how much experience you have and the type of work you do.
 But it's also important to realize that writers can be paid in different ways.

 Writers with salaried jobs generally receive regular paychecks.
 For example, a technical writer who works for a software company on a full-time basis will be paid according to the terms of his or her employment contract.